Role’s video role-playing platform makes a $2.75M charm attempt on the burgeoning tabletop world – TechCrunch

 Of course, it’s easy to say the face-to-face interactions should be front and center, but the truth is these games are mechanically complicated and involve sheets, dice, maps, rulebooks and so on.
 Dwight said the problem here is not so much keeping them always in view, but making them simple and intuitive to access and involve in gameplay.

 Take a character sheet with some attributes and associated bonuses, and a standard combat encounter.
 Depending on how well the GM has prepped, it may be that the dice rolls need to have bonuses added manually, and the results compared manually to the defending monster’s sheet.
-But if the bonuses, the dice, and the monster’s stats are all aware of one another, you know if you hit as soon as the die is cast.
+But if the bonuses, the dice and the monster’s stats are all aware of one another, you know if you hit as soon as the die is cast.

-This can be done in many games but it’s not always easy, and becomes much harder the further one goes from official, canon rulebooks.
+This can be done in many games, but it’s not always easy, and becomes much harder the further one goes from official, canon rulebooks.
 House rules are common enough, but these days there are entire variant game types being built out from open-license rulebooks that have no “official” support from a major gaming company like Wizards.
 Prepping a game for play online might be weeks of work that’s relatively technically demanding.

 Some GMs and creators take pleasure in the intricacy of these systems, but as Dwight pointed out, the expansion of the community means more people are coming to this from non-gaming and non-tech backgrounds.